Does Garcinia Cambogia work?

-A supplement that helps to fight obesity is always something interesting, and therefore, a study was done to assess the potential of Garcinia Cambogia in this area.
+A supplement that helps combat obesity is always interesting, and that's why a study was carried out to evaluate the potential of Garcinia Cambogia in this area.

-It relied on the results of 84 healthy but overweight people, and two groups were created.
+It included the results of 84 healthy but overweight people and two groups were created.

-One group received 3g of Garcinia Cambogia per day, and the other only a placebo.
-Both followed a similar diet of 1200 kcal daily.
+One of the groups received 3g of Garcinia Cambogia per day, and the other just a placebo.
+Both followed a similar diet of 1200 kcal per day.

-At the end of the 12-week study, the conclusion reached by the authors was not very encouraging.
+At the end of the study, which lasted 12 weeks, the conclusion the authors reached was not very encouraging.

-Garcinia Cambogia has not produced superior results to placebo in terms of weight loss or in terms of fat loss.
+Garcinia Cambogia did not produce results superior to placebo in terms of weight loss or fat loss.

-In fact, although the difference is not statistically significant, the group that did not use Garcinia Cambogia tended to lose more weight than the group that used it as you can see In this image.
+In fact, although the difference was not statistically significant, the group that did not use Garcinia Cambogia tended to lose more weight than the group that used it, as you can see.
+In this image.

-A meta-analysis serves to bring together the results of several studies, and then to reach a conclusion using these data.
+A meta-analysis serves to bring together the results of several studies, and then reach a conclusion through these data.

-It is a useful method and luckily Garcinia Cambogia has several.
+It is a useful method and fortunately Garcinia Cambogia has several.

 At the end of 2010, a meta-analysis was published that evaluated the effectiveness of this supplement in weight loss.